 An Inflamed Pancreas: Symptoms You Should Know

 Having an inflamed pancreas is fairly common these days.
-You might also find it interesting to know that doctors say it more commonly affects women than men.
-That’s why in today’s article we want to give you plenty of information about pancreatitis, just to keep in mind for the benefit of your health.
+You might also find it interesting to learn that doctors say it’s more common for women than men.
+So, today we want to give you a lot of information about pancreatitis, so you can keep it in mind for any future health issues.

-1. Why do we suffer from an inflamed pancreas every now and again?
+1. Why do we get an inflamed pancreas every now and again?

 As you probably already know, the pancreas is the organ located just behind the stomach.
-It has a very special and important function: it produces enzymes and chemicals that facilitate digestion, and don’t forget that it’s also involved in the synthesis of insulin.
+It has a very special and important function: it produces enzymes and chemicals that facilitate digestion.
+Of course, it’s also extremely important for producing insulin.

-It’s certainly true that there are people today who manage to lead a fairly normal life without a pancreas, but they must undergo ongoing treatment to address their lack of natural hormone and enzyme production that promotes core bodily functions.
+There are people nowadays who can lead a fairly normal life without a pancreas, but they have to undergo ongoing treatment to deal with their lack of the natural hormones and enzymes that the pancreas to keep our bodies working properly.

-Therefore, it’s best never to reach this point.
+So, it’s best not to reach that point.
 Your pancreas is worth taking care of every day.
-But what can cause pancreatitis to occur?
+But what exactly causes pancreatitis?

 - Having gallstones.
-This is a classic trigger for pancreatitis that you should always keep in mind.
+This is a classic trigger for pancreatitis–always keep that in mind.

 - Having poor dietary habits and leading an unhealthy lifestyle.